 Elected Officials are the hiring authorities for their offices, unless provided otherwise by Missouri Law.
-However, no Employee will be placed on the payroll until the Elected Official or representative has properly signed all employment forms administered by Human Resources, and pre-employment forms have been completed, including pre-employment Drug Screening that has been signed by the Employee, and are submitted to the Human Resources Office, with appropriate employment forms submitted to the Auditor's Office.
+However, no Employee will be placed on the payroll until the Elected Official or representative has properly signed all employment forms administered by Human Resources, pre-employment forms have been completed, including pre-employment Drug Screening signed by the Employee, submitted to Human Resources, with appropriate employment forms and submitted to the Auditor's Office.